SSWConsulting/SSW.Rules.Content/rules/post-production-do-you-know-how-to-get-your-videos-approved/rule.md

 - If you are getting feedback via email, call the speakers after implementing their feedback to discuss it
 - When you are ready for an external test please (e.g. Stakeholders and Clients), first send a test please to Adam.
 If he does not reply within 24 hours, call him

-See [Post-Production - Do you know how to conduct a 'test please' for video?](/test-please-for-video) for more info
+See [Post-Production - Do you know how to conduct a 'test please' for video?](/test-please-for-video) for more info.